Artemso/roger_skyline_1/README.md

 To unban the IP I used: ```sudo fail2ban-client set http-get-dos unbanip 10.12.1.6``` on the VM.

+>You have to set a protection against scans on your VM’s open ports.

 ### VI.1 Web Part

 ### VI.2 Deployment Part